jhades/angular2-library-example/README.md

 # TODO

-try webpack for building the sample app
+use webpack for the sample app